 Yes, in general it is.
 The kind of music you’d have when delegates are arriving is likely to be very different from the kind of music you’d have for a post-dinner social, where something like a band or DJ will be much more fitting than a solo harpist, for example.

-Yes they are and some acts by their nature get more bookings than other types of event, as their act is more entertaining for a corporate event.
+Yes they are, as their act is more entertaining for a corporate event.
 An electric string quartet that performs a choreographed routine with big sounding backing tracks and beats can be a great dramatic act between courses in a dinner service.
 Acts like this are highly experienced in performing in corporate events, but there are still other, less obvious acts that can be very effective also.

 Yes – it will definitely be useful for events with this many guests in a large venue.